 - There’s no connection for an external speaker, so you will need to mic it up if you require further amplification.

-The Fender Mustang III is a 100W amp which is easy to use and affordable.
+The Fender Mustang III is another 100W beast which is affordable and easy to use.

-It combines 12 amp models with 100 pre-sets, with 37 different effects models.
-These models are mostly classic Fender amps including the ’65 Deluxe Reverb, British ‘70s and the ’65 Twin Reverb amp.
-There are also 70s, 80s, 90s and 00s sounds included on this amp.
+It combines 12 models with 100 pre-sets, including 37 different effects models.
+These models are mostly classic Fender tube amps including the ’65 Deluxe Reverb, British ‘70s and the ’65 Twin Reverb.
+There are also 70s, 80s, 90s, and 00s sounds included.

-The effects include flanger, chorus, fuzz and even a compressor.
-With a built-in tuner as well, this amp really is an all-in-one machine.
+The onboard extras include flanger, chorus, fuzz and even a compressor.
+With a built-in tuner as well, this is really an all-in-one machine.

-It has an effects loop, so you can apply the effects before the pre amp reaches the power amp, giving you extra tonal options.
+It has an effects loop, which you can apply before the preamp reaches the power amp, giving you extra tonal options.

 This amp is only really suited to guitar, and it only has one ¼” jack input.
 It’s not appropriate for running a bass through, and there’s no input for a microphone.

-It will suit Fender fanatics who enjoy the classic Fender tones, and have the need to switch between them.
-There’s also a USB connection, so you can record easily using this amp combined with computer software.
+It will suit Fender fanatics who love those classic tones.
+There’s also a USB connection so that you can record efficiently with computer software.

-- There are a lot of preamps and effects, most of which emulate classic, Fender sounds which are desirable to achieve.
+- There are a lot of effects, most of which emulate classic Fender sounds.

 - Some of the built-in sounds are noisy and it’s unlikely that you’d use them in a performance situation.

-The Roland CUBE is an extremely portable modeling amp.
+The Roland CUBE is an extremely portable machine.
 It can run at 50 watts for several hours off just eight AA batteries.
 You can also reduce the wattage and run for even longer – on power saving mode – at 25 watts or 10 watts.
-The maximum amount of time you can use this for off eight batteries is 20 hours!
+The maximum amount of time you can use this for on eight batteries is 20 hours!

 It’s also very versatile in terms of what you can plug into it.
-It is compatible with guitar inputs, vocal inputs and even electrical devices from drum machines to tablets or phones.
-The sound is clear, and there are multiple EQ settings for the multiple inputs, which can work simultaneously.
+It’s compatible with guitar inputs, vocal inputs and even electrical devices from drum machines to tablets or phones.
+The sound is clear, and there are various EQ settings for the multiple inputs, which can work simultaneously.

-Compared to some of the other modeling amps, this doesn’t give you that many models to play with – there are just 4 – but it has built in effects, is footswitch compatible and is easy to use.
+Compared to some of the other products on this list, it doesn’t give you that many models to play with – there are just 4 – but it does have built-in effects and is footswitch compatible.

-This amp is perfect for the musician who wants to amplify both a guitar and a vocal, and perhaps even drum machines.
+It’s perfect for the musician who wants to amplify both a guitar and vocals, and perhaps even drum machines.
 Its functionality makes up for its lack of options when it comes to emulating other amps.
 It wouldn’t be so great for the musician who wants to discover and experiment with a vast amount of valve amp sounds.

-- It can be completely battery powered, which makes it the most portable modeling amp here.
+- It can be entirely battery powered, which makes it extremely portable.

 - It is compatible with vocal mics and instruments such as drum machines, as well as electric or acoustic guitar.

-- It costs a bit more than your average modeling amp.
+- It costs a bit more than many on this list.

 - There are no USB or Bluetooth outputs, so it’s less compatible with modern devices than some of the amps on this list.